 August 13th 2020

-Back in January (remember those pre-coronavirus days?)
-I attended a Fenty Beauty launch (going out!
-Imagine that) where Riri’s makeup artist Hector Espinal predicted that one of the biggest beauty trends for 2020 would be pastel makeup.
+Earlier this year, Rihanna's makeup artist Hector Espinal named pastel as one of the biggest beauty trends for this year at the launch of Fenty Beauty's palettes.
 "When I showed the Fenty pastel palettes to the editors in New York they loved the shades," he said.
 "They're what got everyone talking.”

 We last saw pastel eyes in the Sixties and Seventies.
 So where has the new love for them come from?

-“The trend for pastel makeup comes from the rise of Gen-Z pop culture including the TV show Euphoria and celebs such as Ariana Grande,” says Urban Decay’s global MUA Danielle Roberts.
+“The trend for pastel makeup comes from the rise of Gen Z pop culture including the TV show Euphoria and celebrities such as Ariana Grande,” says Urban Decay’s global MUA Danielle Roberts.
 She’s right; Ari is often seeing looking like a goddess in a wash of lilac eyeshadow and Hailey Bieber’s not immune to the trend either, gleaming in pastel pink makeup at the Met Gala last year.

 View this post on Instagram

-So far, so young, But those od us too old for a 16-24 Railcard can get involved too (phew).
+As Meghan showed though, pastel makeup isn't reserved for those under 30.
 “Washing one pastel shade across the lid gives a subtle pastel vibe for more mature people,” says Danielle.

 “Ignore the rules that say older women shouldn't wear colour,” says Hector.
 “I'd use peach, lavender or even subtle blue shades on older skin.”